 Danelectro has quite a respectable track record when it comes to fuzz pedals.
 The D-7 Fab Fuzz is one is of the cheapest and most reliable fuzz pedals on the market, and it brings a completely different performance compared to many of the options in the Danelectro line.
 The D-7 Fab Fuzz has a streamlined and conservative tone that’s appealing to players in a range of genres.

 Much like the rest of Danelectro pedals, D-7 Fab Fuzz comes in that weird looking case.
 With that said, it’s still very durable in terms of build quality and materials used, so you don’t have to worry about it breaking on you.
 There are three knobs on it, one for volume, fuzz, and tone, which are oddly positioned on the back of the pedal.
 This model does not come with true bypass, which is admittedly one of its flaws.

 Much like the Stylish Fuzz, Danelectro D-7 Fab Fuzz brings a more traditional fuzz tone that isn’t all too versatile.
 However, it’s one of the best fuzz effects you can get in this price range.
 The tone is warm and rich enough to be used in a variety of music genres.
-With that said, it has its limits, but if you’re okay with those limits, this should be one of the best cheap fuzz pedals you can buy.
+With that said, it has its limits, but if you’re okay with those limits, this should be one of the best cheap fuzz pedals for the money.